 Dr. William Lee Cowden.
 MD met Glenn T. King in the late 1980s.
 King asked Dr. Cowden, in that first meeting, what was his specialty?
 Dr. Cowden responded cardiology.
 King then asked permission to show him how to stop a heart attack using TKM®.
 He had not yet acquired his Ph.D., but felt an obligation to share what he knew worked, especially with someone who medically specialized in that field and would see many more people needing that help than King would.
 Dr. Cowden found it interesting but thought that it was not possible, as King explained the single simple step to stop a heart attack in progress.

-There really was not anything more that could be done by the cardiologist, Dr. Cowden—except for one thing.
+There really was not anything more that could be done by the cardiologist, Dr. Cowden—

 A few minutes later an electrocardiogram was done on her after the pain had ceased.
 It indicated everything was almost normal.
 His initial thoughts deduced that the medicines and medical treatments had finally kicked in.
 He did not attribute the results to TKM.
 However, present in his mind was the fact that TKM was the last thing added after everything had already been tried.
 It was the final ingredient added to the mix after every cutting-edge medical treatment had been applied inside the expert focus of a modern medical facility (Medical City) in one of the largest cities of the nation (Dallas).